paypal/skipto/README.md

 ### Version 4.2
 * Unify shortcut key to be consistent between browers and to support screen reader users using the shortcut by changing the shortcut to use Javascrpt rather than the HTML `accesskey` attribute.
-* Support a scrollable menu if the list of meny items does not fit in the current window size
+* Support a scrollable menu if the list of menu items does not fit in the current window size
 * Removed tooltip by adding the shortcut key to the button label to make it simplier
 * Fix bug in moving focus to "hidden" elements